-(4) Overtime Category 14.
-Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half (1-1/2) times their regular hourly rate for all hours worked in excess of forty (40) in any workweek.

-(5) Overtime Category 17.
-Employees in classes assigned to pay grade 25 shall receive compensatory time off at straight-time rates for all hours worked in excess of eight (8) in any workday or forty (40) in a workweek or eighty (80) in a two (2) workweek period.
+- (4) Overtime Category 14.
+Employees in classes assigned to pay grades above 21 who are covered by the provisions of the Fair Labor Standards Act, and who have not previously been in a "time-and-one-half" overtime category, shall receive overtime compensation at the rate of one and one-half (1-1/2) times their regular hourly rate for all hours worked in excess of forty (40) in any workweek. - (5) Overtime Category 18.
+Employees in classes assigned to pay grades 25 or above may be eligible to receive discretionary compensatory time off for overtime hours worked.
 Solely at management's option, such comp time may be compensated at straight-time rates in cash.